superfaceai/docs/docs/guides/comlink-profile-multiple-providers.md

 ### Map the profile to providers

-To create the maps that Superface's OneSDK can use to execute this use case with any provider, run the `superface map` command for each provider we want to use.
+To create the maps that Superface's OneSDK can use to execute this use case with any provider, run the `superface map` command for each provider you want to use.

 ```shell title="Create a map for Resend"
 superface map resend email/send-an-email